How to reduce tax rates in Switzerland

 tariffs, tax rates and exemptions.

-Today, all Cantons can offer tax relief as an incentive
+all Cantons can offer tax relief, to attract foreign

 We are ready to assist you settle down and benefit from